Videos

 Don't get comfortable

-Brookhouse is a singer-songwriter, guitarist, and cultural chameleon mixing rock, jazz, folk, and Latin music into a celebration of the American melting pot.
+Brookhouse is a singer-songwriter, guitarist, and cultural chameleon mixing rock, jazz, folk, and Latin music into a distinctly "American" sound--in the broadest possible sense.

 As a Cuban-American born in Virginia, Brookhouse is the quintessential third-culture kid: straddling cultural divides, never fitting a label neatly, and developing some seriously eclectic taste in music.
 All of his experiences come out in songs that are hard to fit into one category: danceable protest songs, contemplative confessions, and carefree celebrations all have their moments.